snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ### Additional Command Line Flags

 This plugin defines additional command line flags.
-As always the can be used on the command line or in a profile.
+As always, these can be set on the command line or in a profile.

 | Flag        | Meaning  |
 |-------------|----------|